adeschamps/programming-robots-with-elm/talk/script.md

 - Follow a line around this oval track
 - When it bumps into an object, grab it and move it off the track
-  - If it's on the end of the oval, move it _outside_ the track
-  - If it's on the side of the oval, move it _inside_ the track
+- Always push objects _outside_ the oval

 This is actually a pretty good start for a grade school level robotics challenge.
 The competitions that I was in as a kid were a bit more challenging, but we also had about four months to prepare.
 And we didn't have Elm, so it took longer.

+Of course, if this was _actually_ a grade school robotics challenge, then there would be a fun story to set up this scenario.

 ## Perception

 As far as perception goes, we have two new problems on top of following the line.
-The first is that we need to known when we've encountered an obstacle, and the second is that we need to know where we are on the track when that happens.
+The first is that we need to known when we've encountered an obstacle, and the second is that we need to know which side of the line is the outside of the track.

 The first one is easy.
 We have a touch sensor on the front of the robot.
 When this bumper is pressed it returns true, and when it's not